-Non-Independent Director, Chairman of the Board and President and Chief Executive Officer
+Non-Independent Director, Chairman of the Board and Chief Executive Officer Alberta, Canada Age: 65 Director Since: July 6, 2004

-Director Since: July 6, 2004
+Common Shares: 1,447,534(1)

-Common Shares: 1,445,534(1)
+Mr. Tonken is the Chief Executive Officer of the Corporation.
+He has served as the Chairman of the Board since May 2017 and is a member of the Corporation's EHSS Committee.
+Mr. Tonken has over 40 years of experience in the oil and natural gas industry, including in the areas of executive leadership, finance, corporate governance, acquisitions and divestitures, business development, marketing and legal.
+Mr. Tonken is one of the founders of the Corporation and served as the President and Chief Executive Officer of Birchcliff and its predecessor entities from July 2004 to December 2021.
+Prior to Birchcliff, Mr. Tonken founded and served as the President and Chief Executive Officer of Case Resources Inc., Big Bear Exploration Ltd. and Stampeder Exploration Ltd. Prior thereto, he was a partner with the law firm Howard, Mackie (now Borden Ladner Gervais LLP).
+Mr. Tonken is currently the Vice Chair of the Board of Governors of the Canadian Association of Petroleum Producers (CAPP) and was the Chair in 2019.
+Mr. Tonken holds a Bachelor of Commerce degree from the University of Alberta and a Bachelor of Laws degree from the University of Males.
+He is a member of the Law Society of Alberta.

-Mr. Tonken has been the President and Chief Executive Officer and a director of Birchcliff since the inception of the Corporation and the Chairman of the Board since May 2017.
-He has over 40 years of experience in the oil and natural gas industry and is one of the Corporation's founders.
-Prior to Birchcliff, Mr. Tonken founded and served as the President and Chief Executive Officer of Case Resources Inc., Big Bear Exploration Ltd. and Stampeder Exploration Ltd. He was previously a partner of the law firm Howard, Mackie (now Borden Ladner Gervais LLP).
-Mr. Tonken is also the Past Chair of the Board of Governors of the Canadian Association of Petroleum Producers (CAPP), and was the Chair in 2019.
-He received a Bachelor of Commerce degree from the University of Alberta and a Bachelor of Laws degree from the University of Wales and is a member of the Law Society of Alberta.
+Voting Results from 2021 Annual Meeting Number of Votes % of Votes

-Voting Results from 2020 Annual Meeting Number of Votes % of Votes
+Votes For 123,639,179 93.26

-Votes For 121,151,462 95.03
+Votes Withheld 8,936,326 6.74

-Votes Withheld 6,338,593 4.97
+Board and Board Committees 2021 Meeting Attendance

-Board and Board Committees 2020 Meeting Attendance
+Board (Chairman) 17 of 17 100%

-Board (Chairman) 21 of 21
+board (chairman)